We trust your arts and business partnership was profitable for everyone involved. If so, don't keep it to yourself!

 Now that you know about the pARTnership Movement, what are the best ways to talk about what it is and promote its message to local businesses?
 Read this handy guide that outlines how to use the pARTnership Movement ads in local media, place articles and op-eds, get the word out through social media, build strategic alliances, and plan arts and business gatherings.

 To make it as simple as possible to promote the pARTnership Movement, we’ve created a series of ready-made ads that you can place in local newspapers and magazines, print in your own organization’s publications, or put on your website or social media accounts.
+Learn about easy and cost effective ways you can use the ads in our Using the pARTnership Movement Ad Campaign tool-kit.

 In addition to promoting the pARTnership Movement so business leaders begin receiving the message that the arts can build their competitive advantage, you can start cultivating individual relationships.